The name Aguillum reached England

 Early Notables of the Aguillum family (pre 1700)

 Outstanding amongst the family at this time was Edward Aglionby (1520-ca. 1587), English poet, educated at Eton, and elected to King's College, Cambridge, 1536, Justice of the Peace in Warwickshire

-, and wrote a genealogy of Queen Elizabeth; and John Aglionby (died...
-Another 41 words (3 lines of text) are included under the topic Early Aguillum Notables in all our PDF Extended History products and printed products wherever possible.
+, and wrote a genealogy of Queen Elizabeth and was "born at Carlisle in 1520, and educated at Eton, from whence he...
+Another 57 words (4 lines of text) are included under the topic Early Aguillum Notables in all our PDF Extended History products and printed products wherever possible.